 Choosing the Right Technique

-- contextual factors are important (callback to contextual integrity
+- contextual factors are important for risk analysis (callback to contextual integrity)

 - sampling strategy (Guo et al. 2025): can diminish risks (e.g., random sampling in whole population) or heighten them (e.g., all first-year students of one subject at one university)